alephium/docs/docs/full-node/run-on-flux.md

 In this guide we'll learn how to run a full node on [Flux](https://runonflux.io/), and how to expose the API.

-How to get started with Flux is out of scope of this page, but you can refer to Flux official doc for this.
+How to get started with Flux is out of scope for this page, but you can refer to Flux official documentation if needed.
 We will assume here that you own enough Flux to start an App.

 ## Get the Full Node App from the Marketplace